 Modern antibiotics are a much better alternative.
 You can store them by stocking up on fish antibiotics.

-When you plan on taking the garlic tincture, there are some things you should keep in mind.
+When you plan on taking the garlic tincture, there are a few things you should keep in mind.
 First, if you take too much, you can feel dizzy, nauseated, and you can sweat excessively.
-If you have an anti-coagulation disorder or are on blood-thinning medicines, you should think twice about using this tincture.
+If you have an anti-coagulation disorder or are on blood-thinning medicines, you should consult your doctor before taking this tincture.

-Of course, you are going to need garlic!
-You should have enough garlic bulbs to create one cup of chopped garlic.
+You’ll need enough garlic to get one cup of chopped garlic.
 Additionally, you will need two cups of one of the following: